 Turku National Urban Park is the sixth national urban park in Finland.
 National urban parks are jointly founded by the cities in question and the Ministry of the Environment.
 The objectives of national urban parks are defined in the Land Use and Building Act.
 The Ministry of the Environment has set four requirements for urban parks regarding their area, their extent and entirety, ecology, continuity and urban location.

-In addition to Turku National Urban Park there are seven other national urban parks in Finland: Hämeenlinna, Heinola, Pori, Hanko, Porvoo, Kotka and Forssa.
+In addition to Turku National Urban Park there are eight other national urban parks in Finland: Hämeenlinna, Heinola, Pori, Hanko, Porvoo, Kotka, Forssa and Kuopio.
 The first national urban park in the world was established in 1995 in Stockholm.